Maheshkumar-W/Voice-Based-Smartboard/README.md

 Hello People !!

-Here is my quick glimpse of our project,
+Let's have a quick glimpse of our project,

 - Need statement :